Alfiestuff/roblox-lua-sprint-system/README.md

 > If you decide to move the **ModuleScript** to a different location, remember to update the path references in **line 4** of the `SprintSystem` script.

 > [!WARNING]
-> If you plan to move the **SprintSystem** script to `StarterPlayerScripts`, please note that you will need to modify much more of the code than just line 4 for it to function correctly (" **Much More** " I mean one Line).
+> If you plan to move the **SprintSystem** script to `StarterPlayerScripts`, please note that you will need to modify much more of the code than just line 4 for it to function correctly. (" **Much More** " I mean one Line)

 ## Links
 Have a question or want to share your ideas?
 Join the conversation in our [Discussions](https://github.com/Agioer/roblox-lua-sprint-system/discussions) tab!